MangoStar88/Blockchain_Studies/README.md

 # Blockchain_Studies
 ## Introduction
-- This repository is a summary of Blockchain knowledge background.
+- The knowledge base is a summary of what I have learned about blockchain before.
-If you are new, start here.
 It might help you understand the basics of it.
-Because all the information is compiled by me, there may be some overlooked places.
 Feel free to give me any advice.
-It is a pleasure to communicate with you.
+It's a pleasure to communicate with you.

 ## How to use
-- I recommend you to use this repository by its number.
-I'll show you everything from basic concepts to market cases, all you need to do is study it step by step.
+- If you are a newbie.
+I strongly recommend that you use this repository by its number.
+It shows you everything from basic concepts to market cases, all you need to do is study it step by step.

+## What I want to say
+- It has changed our lives since the first technological revolution.
+I am happy to share this technology with you.
+I hope more and more people will join the industry.
+Make it better and make you better...